-- 25. The holder of a valid airline transport pilot licence (aeroplanes or helicopters) issued or validated in Macao may apply for his/her revalidation to the Civil Aviation Authority and such revalidation may be granted if the following requirements are met: - (a) in the case of an aeroplane licence, the applicant must demonstrate evidence of recently acquired flight experience appropriate to the qualifications hold as part of the privileges of his/her licence.
-For the purpose of this type of licence revalidation, recent experience shall be considered as a minimum of 12 hours of flight time within the preceding 6 months and 6 hours of instrument flight time within the preceding 90 days from the date of the application; - (b) in the case of a helicopter licence, the applicant must demonstrate evidence of recently acquired flight experience appropriate to the qualifications hold as part of the privileges of his/her licence.
-For the purpose of this type of licence revalidation, recent experience shall be considered as a minimum of 12 hours of flight time within the preceding 6 months and 10 landings within the preceding 90 days from the date of the application; - (c) in the case of a helicopter licence and where the applicant wishes to continue exercising the privileges of his/her licence in respect to night flying according to paragraph 14 (3) (c) or of this Schedule, he/she has to produce evidence of recent experience in the form of 5 landings at night to a full stop within the preceding 90 days of the application.
+- 25. The holder of a valid airline transport pilot licence (aeroplanes or helicopters) issued or validated in Macao may apply for his/her renewal to the Civil Aviation Authority and such renewal may be granted if the following requirements are met: - (a) in the case of an aeroplane licence, the applicant must demonstrate evidence of recently acquired flight experience appropriate to the qualifications hold as part of the privileges of his/her licence.
+For the purpose of this type of licence renewal, recent experience shall be considered as a minimum of 12 hours of flight time within the preceding 6 months and 6 hours of instrument flight time within the preceding 90 days from the date of the application; - (b) in the case of a helicopter licence, the applicant must demonstrate evidence of recently acquired flight experience appropriate to the qualifications hold as part of the privileges of his/her licence.
+For the purpose of this type of licence renewal, recent experience shall be considered as a minimum of 12 hours of flight time within the preceding 6 months and 10 landings within the preceding 90 days from the date of the application; - (c) in the case of a helicopter licence and where the applicant wishes to continue exercising the privileges of his/her licence in respect to night flying according to paragraph 14 (3) (c) or of this Schedule, he/she has to produce evidence of recent experience in the form of 5 landings at night to a full stop within the preceding 90 days of the application.
 These landings may count towards the requirements referred to in proviso (b); - (d) the applicant must submit to the Civil Aviation Authority a medical certificate in accordance with the terms and conditions specified in the Fourteenth Schedule of this Regulation.
-Renewal of the applicant's licence is subject to the satisfaction of the medical requirements described in the Fourteenth Schedule of this Regulation; - (e) the applicant must pay the applicable fees in accordance with the specifications of the Twelfth Schedule of this Regulation; and Whenever a holder of an airline transport pilot licence (aeroplanes or helicopters) issued or validated 26. in Macao by the Civil Aviation Authority, let the privileges of his/her licence to expiry and wishes to apply for the revalidation of the licence, the applicant shall meet the following requirements:
+Renewal of the applicant's licence is subject to the satisfaction of the medical requirements described in the Fourteenth Schedule of this Regulation; - (e) the applicant must pay the applicable fees in accordance with the specifications of the Twelfth Schedule of this Regulation; and - (f) in the case the applicant fails to comply with the requirements specified in this paragraph, the Civil Aviation Authority shall stamp the word "CANCELLED" in all non-renewed qualifications. - Whenever a holder of an airline transport pilot licence (aeroplanes or helicopters) issued or validated in Macao by the Civil Aviation Authority, let the privileges of his/her licence to expiry and wishes to apply for the renewal of the licence, the applicant shall meet the following requirements: - (a) hold a valid medical certificate obtained in accordance with the terms and conditions specified in the Fourteenth Schedule to this Regulation; - (b) comply with the minimum recent experience required in paragraph 25 (a) or (b) of this Schedule, whichever is the applicable case, and, if applicable, also with proviso (c) of the same paragraph; - (c) demonstrate that he/she still has the aeronautical knowledge required for the issuing of such licence.
+To fulfil this requirement, the candidate shall obtain from an authorised flight instructor, or approved flight school, an endorsement testifying that the candidate is complying with the requirements referred to in paragraph 13 (4) or 14 (4) and of this Schedule and has accomplished the minimum experience required in paragraph 25 (a) of this Schedule, and if applicable in proviso (b) of the same paragraph; and

-- (a) hold a valid medical certificate obtained in accordance with the terms and conditions specified in the Fourteenth Schedule to this Regulation; - (b) comply with the minimum recent experience required in paragraph 25 (a) or (b) of this Schedule, whichever is the applicable case, and, if applicable, also with proviso (c) of the same paragraph; - (c) demonstrate that he/she still has the aeronautical knowledge required for the issuing of such licence.
-To fulfil this requirement, the candidate shall obtain from an authorised flight instructor, or approved flight school, an endorsement testifying that the candidate is complying with the requirements referred to in paragraph 13 (4) or 14 (4) and of this Schedule and has accomplished the minimum experience required in paragraph 25 (a) of this Schedule, and if applicable in proviso (b) of the same paragraph; and - (d) pay the applicable fees specified in the Twelfth Schedule of this Regulation.
+(d) pay the applicable fees specified in the Twelfth Schedule of this Regulation.